Syllabus and Lesson Plan

 In-Class Work

 Students spend much of their class time working in groups.
 To guide student practice of new concepts, I use Gallery Walks, Information Gap Activities, Concept Maps, Think-Pair-Share, modified KWL activities, and Information Gap Activities.
-Follow this link to see student work during a modified Gallery Walk to practice the past tense.
+The activity at this link is typical of language practice in my classrooms.
+Students co-created stories with their classmates during a modified Gallery Walk to practice the passé composé.
+This was a French 101 activity at the University of Alabama.

 Long-Term Projects and Presentations